Stephen-Adom/school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing me the template for this project
+I would like to thank Microverse for providing me with the template for this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>